mwszekely/preact-prop-helpers/README.md

 ## `useActiveElement`

-Allows monitoring which element is currently focused, which element was most recently focused (that's not `body`), and and whether or not the window overall has focus or not.
+Allows you to inspect which element in the `document` currently has focus, which was most recently focused if none are currently, and whether or not the window has focus by returning the following functions:
+* `getActiveElement()`
+* `getLastActiveElement()`
+* `getWindowFocused()`
+* **No prop-modifying hook is returned because none is necessary**

+(The document's body receiving focus, like it does when you click on an empty area, is counted as no element having focus for all intents and purposes)

+This is a passive hook, so by default it returns getter functions that report this information but the component will not re-render by default when the active element changes.
+If you need the component to re-render when the active element changes, use the `on*Change` arguments to set some state on your end.

 ## `useGlobalHandler`, `useLocalHandler`